 Most methods below are unreliable, or do not work with everyone.
 Most of them are pretty annoying and/or hard to execute as well.
 If you want better solutions, just skip this part…

 (2 - unreliable) Change your in-game resolution.
-Doesn’t work in Windows 7 anymore either.
+Doesn’t work in Windows 7 or later anymore either.
 After switching resolutions, the colors even became worse.
 This might work in Vista, but this solution is not really preferred (you want to play on the best resolution possible).

 (3 - unreliable) Before starting the game, open a explorer window.
 My Computer, a random folder, anything works.
 Surprisingly, this often worked in Vista with most Directdraw games.
 In Windows 7, not anymore.